KenHV/kenhv.com/_posts/2023-07-17-linux-tweaks.md

 WantedBy=multi-user.target
 ```

 For CPU frequency scaling, you have two options.
 You can let the kernel do the heavy lifting by installing [power-profiles-daemon](https://gitlab.freedesktop.org/upower/power-profiles-daemon).
 Or, you can install [auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq), which is a userspace daemon that does the work.
 Try both and see what works best for you.
 [Disable pstate drivers](https://github.com/AdnanHodzic/auto-cpufreq#troubleshooting) if you're using auto-cpufreq.
+Zen kernel disables pstate drivers by default; to enable it, pass `intel_pstate=enable` to the kernel args.
 Install [thermald](https://wiki.archlinux.org/title/CPU_frequency_scaling#thermald) along with either of the programs.
 Do not touch TLP, it's a dumpster fire.

 If possible, [undervolt](https://wiki.archlinux.org/title/Undervolting_CPU) your CPU and GPU.
 For Intel, you can disable SGX in your BIOS to disable the Plundervolt fixes, which will enable undervolting on newer machines.
 Don't be put off by the warning on the Arch Wiki page.
 I have my CPU undervolted to -150mV and GPU to -100mV.
 Your mileage **will** vary.
 Start at -80mV for the CPU and -50mV for the GPU.